Hervar77/infinity-doc/mkdocs/api/infinity.database.md

 Parameters:

 - provider: [`infinity.database.provider`](#infinity.database.provider_enum)
-  >the database provider to be used according to the [`infinity.database.provider`](#infinity.database.provider_enum) enums.
+  >The database provider to be used according to the [`infinity.database.provider`](#infinity.database.provider_enum) enums.

 - server: `string`
-  >server address
+  >Server address.

 - port: `number`
-  >connection port
+  >Connection port.

 - database: `string`
-  >the name of the database
+  >The name of the database.

 - username: `string`, optional
-  >the username for logging in
+  >The username for logging in.

 - password: `string`, optional
-  >the password for logging in
+  >The password for logging in.

 Example: